adman120/Shadow-Empire-PBEM-Bot/README.md

 - Monitors a directory for new Shadow Empire save files
 - Automatically detects which player just completed their turn
 - Notifies the next player via Discord webhook when it's their turn
+- Automatically detects if a save file is misnamed and informs the player
 - Configurable file name pattern matching and debouncing
 - Runs in Docker for easy deployment
 - Lightweight and efficient